Drone29/cpp-argparser/readme.md

 Applicable to `arithmetic` or `string` values.
 * `getLastUnparsed()` - get last unparsed argument (in case of argparser::unparsed_parameter error).
 Returns a reference to the instance of unparsed argument
-* `setAlias("name", "aliases")` - set aliases to argument name if wasn't set in addArgument
 * `getSelfName()` - get executable self name, applicable only after arguments are parsed
 * `parseArgs(argc, argv)` - parse arguments from command line
 * `operator [] ("name or alias")` - provides access to const methods of argument, such as `isSet()`.
 Can also be used along with static cast to obtain values